FrontendMasters/front-end-handbook-2017/practice/making-fd.md

 <cite>Image source: <a href="http://cdn.skilledup.com/wp-content/uploads/2014/11/life-of-front-end-developer-infographic-Secondary.jpg">http://cdn.skilledup.com/wp-content/uploads/2014/11/life-of-front-end-developer-infographic-Secondary.jpg</a></cite>

 How exactly does one become a front-end developer?
 Well, it's complicated.
 Still today you can't go to college and expect to graduate with a degree in front-end engineering.
 And, I rarely hear of or meet front-end developers who suffered through what is likely a deprecated computer science degree or graphic design degree to end up writing HTML, CSS, and JavaScript professionally.
-In fact, most of the people working on the front-end, even today, generally seem to be self taught and not traditionally trained as a programmer.
-Why is this the case?
+From my perspective, most of the people working on the front-end today, generally seem to be self taught or come from a non accredited program, course, bootcamp, or class.

-A front-end developer is not a focused visual designer or an interaction designer.
-Design school is not exactly the place to hone front-end skills.
-A front-end developer is not exactly a traditionally trained computer science graduate either.
-Focusing on either doesn't prepare a person for front-end development.
-And, in fact, following the traditional paths for either in the higher education systems of America (i.e., College) can derail a person from potentially finding a doorway into a practice where actual experience is king.
-Today, if you want to be a front-end developer, you teach yourself or you take what is likely a non accredited program, course, bootcamp, or class.

-A front-end engineer crafts the skeleton that the user interface rests upon.
-They must, at times, care as much about the interaction design as they do about the underlying code that creates the UI interactions.
-Therefore, many in practice today do not come to front-end engineering with programming skills, but, instead, from the other direction.
-That is, front-end development seems to be filled with more designer types turned developer than programmer types turned front-end developer.
-Of course, as JavaScript has grown up, so has the desire by more traditionally trained programmers to bring their knowledge to the front-end practice.
-Hence the rise of front-end engineers.
-If you are not aware, front-end developers have not always been considered by "real" programmers by, well, programmers.
-But times are a changing.

-With all of that said, I believe that the path to a career as a front-end developer is very much an unknown process.
-What I can say is that to become a front-end engineer one must know and use HTML, CSS, DOM, and JavaScript at a deep level without ignoring interaction design or traditional programming know how.
-In fact, from my experience, the best front-end developers often have a mastery understanding of interaction design and programming, but from the context of the web platform (i.e., browsers, HTML, CSS, DOM, and JavaScript).
-And for whatever reason, this knowledge is often discovered, not given.
-That is to say, front-end engineering still seems very much to be a practice made up of self taught people, as opposed to a field that corresponds directly to an educational focus from an organized and accredited higher learning situation.

 If you were to set out today to become a front-end developer I would loosely strive to follow the process outlined below.
 The process assumes you are your own best teacher.